-- description of the specific construction staging related traffic impacts that are proposed on all roadway components, if any, showing lane configuration, lane widths, and placement of traffic control devices; e.g., night work, restricted lane work, or traffic barrier installations; - details of the proposed method of making the travelling public and other local stakeholders (i.e. businesses, police, fire department and emergency services) aware of potential impacts to them from construction and staging; - accesses or intersections affected by the work zone and provisions to maintain accesses/intersections at each stage; - accesses through and to adjacent properties.
+- description of the specific construction staging related traffic impacts that are proposed on all major roadway components, if any, showing lane configuration, lane widths, and placement of traffic control devices; e.g., night work, restricted lane work, or traffic barrier installations; - details of the proposed method of making the traveling public and other local stakeholders (i.e. businesses, police, fire department and emergency services) aware of potential impacts to them from construction and staging; - accesses or intersections affected by the work zone and provisions to maintain accesses/intersections at each stage; - accesses through and to adjacent properties.

-8.4 Environmental Management Plan
+Proposal Section 4.4 - Environmental Management Plan

 The Proponent must submit a summary Environmental Management Plan that shall demonstrate the Proponent's understanding, commitment and ability to manage the requirements of the protection of the environment as described in the Concession Agreement.
-The CEAA screening submission will be prepared by the Province for the corridor surrounding the Highway in which the Works is most likely to be performed, as described in Section 2.6.3.1 of the RFP, and input to that submission is not required from the Proponent.
-If any Works are to be performed outside the boundaries of such corridor, the Concessionaire will be solely responsible for preparing the necessary CEAA screening submission with respect to such Works outside the said corridor.
+The CEAA screening submission will be prepared by the Province for the environmental corridor in which the Works are most likely to be performed, and input to that submission is not required from the Proponent.
+The environmental corridor drawing is posted in the Data Room.
+If any Works are to be performed outside the boundaries of such corridor, the Concessionaire will be solely responsible for providing the Province with the required information to amend the CEAA screening submission.
+The Proponent is cautioned that Works outside the environmental corridor boundaries may require a new CEAA screening level review that will be the Concessionaire's responsibility.